shipravalecha/ImageProcessor/README.md

 3. Server.js: It has the definitions of all the image transformation operations like flip, resize, grayscale etc.
 4. /images: It stores the input images and input request can be given to the server using the image from this directory.
 5. /processed_image: It stores the output images after the transformation.
+6. DockerFile.client: It is the container that contains the client-image.
+7. DockerFile.server: It is the container that contains the server-image.

 Below are the commands to run the application: